-While we embrace the culture of learning and sharing within the organization, I was eager to spread it on a larger forefront with help of communities and informal gatherings.
-It always feels good to connect with like minded people, exchange your ideas and collaboratively grow as a community.
+While we embrace the culture of learning and sharing within the organization, I was eager to spread it to a larger forefront with help of communities and informal gatherings.
+It always feels good to connect with like-minded people, exchange your ideas and collaboratively grow as a community.

-Meet Up on Introduction to AngularJS was born out of such idea.
-This Meet Up is an initiative to help all tech enthusiasts in the town to get hands on the top notch technologies and grow in the rapidly evolving world of mobility.
-Let me share few important discussions and take aways here.
+Meet Up on Introduction to AngularJS was born out of such an idea.
+This Meet Up is an initiative to help all tech enthusiasts in the town to get hands-on the top-notch technologies and grow in the rapidly evolving world of mobility.
+Let me share a few important discussions and takeaways here.

 The Agenda of the Meet Up was

-Why it is important in glut of all other technologies
+- Why it is important in a glut of all other technologies

-Below mentioned are the few highlights of AngularJS
+Below mentioned are a few highlights of AngularJS

 The framework adapts and extends traditional HTML to better serve dynamic content through two-way data-binding that allows the automatic synchronization of models and views.
 As a result, AngularJS de-emphasizes DOM manipulation and improves testability & performance.

 Angular follows the MVW pattern of software engineering and encourages loose coupling between presentation, data, and logic components.
 Using dependency injection, Angular brings traditionally server-side services, such as view-dependent controllers, to client-side web applications.
 Consequently, much of the burden on the backend is reduced, leading to much lighter web applications.

 A basic concept of MVW is that all definitions are associated with a named Module.
 Modules can then be aggregated to form complete web applications.
 Modules can depend on one another, so that including a single Module in your Web Application may bring along additional functionality on which that Module depends.